TediBash/CI2024_lab3/README.md

 **Prerequisite knowledge**:
 - You need to know how to convert your problem into a graph i.e into nodes and edges.

+## Structure of the project
+Two classes have been defined: Node and Priority Queue. <br/>The first is a fundamental data structure used to represent a node in a graph, while the second is a data structure that supports the efficient implementation of priority queues.
+In order to facilitate the generation of the puzzle, the definition of the end goal and the methodology for solving it, I have defined a series of functions, which are:
+- generate_ordered_spiral_puzzle(puzzle_size)
+- generate_random_puzzle(puzzle_size)
+- generate_goal(size)
+- findGoal(goal_pos)
+- solve(starting)